priyankarpal/projectshut/README.md

 ## 🧰 Tech Stack Used

-- We're excited to share that our project leverages the power of React for the frontend, and the stylish and versatile **Tailwind CSS** for an eye-catching and intuitive user interface.
+- We're excited to share that our project leverages the power of React for the frontend, and the stylish and versatile **Tailwind CSS** for an eye-catching and intuitive user interface

 | Technology                                                                                                                                           | Description                                                                                         |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- |